 Track Pageviews in Single Page Apps

-The Gist tracking code automatically tracks all pageviews and event for you so you won't have to.
-Having said that, if you wish to forcefully track a pageview, this method is appropriate for that.
+The Gist tracking code automatically tracks all pageviews and events for you, so you won't have to.
+Having said that, if you wish to track a pageview forcefully, this method is appropriate for that.

 gist.trackPageView();

-This is particularly useful on a Single Page Application where a URL change doesn’t necessarily cause a page refresh; in this case you might want to manually call this method to initiate a page view call.
+This is particularly useful on a Single Page Application where a URL change doesn’t necessarily cause a page refresh; in this case, you might want to call this method to initiate a page view call manually.
 In general, you can do that by simply calling:

 window.onhashchange = function () {